GOES-R Ground System

 Ground System Overview

-The increased volume and speed of information coming from the GOES-R instruments requires a whole new way of receiving, processing, and disseminating the environmental data.
+The increased volume and speed of information coming from the GOES-16 satellite's instruments requires a whole new way of receiving, processing, and disseminating the environmental data.
 The GOES-R ground system requires 40 trillion floating point operations per second of processing power to transform the data from the GOES-R's six instruments, which creates terabytes of intelligence every day from the satellite constellation to generate real-time products for distribution.
 The current geostationary and polar-orbiting weather satellites combined only generate gigabytes of weather intelligence per day.
 New antennas transmit and receive signals to and from the satellite and its six instruments and provide the link between the flight and ground systems.
 Raw data streams into the processing engine of the ground system after being received by the antenna where the conversion begins seconds later to change this data into environmental intelligence.

 Ground System Infrastructure